blubrick/btbig/README.md

 # btbig

-**btbig** is a database driven blog for gopher servers (aka a "phlog").

-It is suitable for all gopher servers which can run "moles" (dynamically generated content), and support dynamic gopher menus.
-Initially, this will be only R-36.net's Geomyidae, and
+**btbig** is a database driven blog* for gopher servers which can run "moles" (dynamically generated content), and support dynamic gopher menus.
+Initially, this will be only tested under Geomyidae and Gophernicus.
+(* in the gopher world, this is called a phlog)

 In traditional gopher menu usage, the selectable menu options (selectors) are the primary focus, and the 'i' information messages are supposed to